-5.03:49 Convicted of a Felony 5.03:50 Formally Charged by Civil Authorities with the Commission of a Felony, etc. 5.03:51 When there is Strong Convincing Evidence, etc. 5.03:52 Sexual misconduct, dating violence, domestic violence, stalking, sexual assault, sexual 7.01:08 "Standar Office o student o Handboo rate act committed by a student organization and which constitutes a violation of the rds of Conduct for Students" will be referred to the Director of OSAA or designee, in the f Student Advocacy and Accountability for an initial hearing.
-Administrative hearings for organizations may occur, however, when the organization violates Student Organization ok policies promulgated by the Department of Student Life and Leadership or when the tion violates the rules, regulations or policies of its governing council in which it holds ship.
-7.2 Ch arging a S Student or Student Organization with a Violation of the ULM Code of Student Conduct.
-7.02:01 universit non-acad evidence miscond Whether student Advocad ructor, administrator, University Police Officer, student organization adviser, other ty employee, student staff member or a student who has evidence to justify an academic or demic violation of the "Standards of Conduct for Students," shall present non-academic to the Office of Student Advocacy and Accountability, or matters involving sexual uct to the Title IX Coordinator and academic evidence to the appropriate Academic Unit.
-The physical evidence is or is not surrendered, a written report concerning the student's or organization members' alleged violation(s) should be presented to the Office of Student ty and Accountability or the appropriate Academic Unit; however, the initial contact may be n or by phone.
-7.02:02 Account academi violation ropriate University Administrator, which is the Office of Student Advocacy and tability for NON-ACADEMIC MATTERS and the appropriate Academic Unit for c matters, will discuss the circumstances and evidence surrounding the alleged n with the person bringing the charge, and will advise that person on actions that may under the Code.
-7.02:03 the inve Unit.
-Tl ere is an alleged instance of academic cheating or plagiarism, the instructor shall initiate stigation, with or without the knowledge of other members of the appropriate Academic he instructor shall further call the Office of Student Advocacy and Accountability to he whether the student has a record of previous academic offenses.
-7.02:04 After rev administ Coordin student( executiv viewing the evidence supporting the alleged academic or non-academic violation, an trator of the Office of Student Advocacy and Accountability, or the Title IX ator or the appropriate Academic Unit will discuss the charge with the involved s) or student organization members (preferably a representative of that organization's re council, the organization's university adviser, and/or the members involved in the violation).
-7.02:05 If the evi idence is sufficient to justify such action, the student(s) or student organization s will be informed that the University is bringing formal charges under the Code.
-7.02:06 ent(s) or student organization will be informed of his or her rights or the student ations' rights as outlined in Section Four of the Code.
-7.02:07 assigned administ student( ACADEMIC MATTERS, the student(s) or student organization's case will be I by the Office of Student Advocacy and Accountability to be handled tratively in the responsible department.
-If the case is assigned to a hearing unit, the s) or student organization will have an administrative hearing at which time written tion of formal charges of a violation(s) of the Code of Student Conduct is made.
-7.02:08 and student organizations may also make use of an adviser, as provided under 4.02:02, A of the Code of Student Conduct .
+7.2 Charging a Student or Student Organization with a Violation of the ULM Code of Student Conduct.
+7.02:01 An instructor, administrator, University Police Officer, student organization adviser, other university employee, student staff member or a student who has evidence to justify an academic or non-academic violation of the "Standards of Conduct for Students," shall present non-academic evidence to the Office of Student Advocacy and Accountability, or matters involving sexual misconduct to the Title IX Coordinator and academic evidence to the appropriate Academic Unit.
+Whether the physical evidence is or is not surrendered, a written report concerning the student's or student organization members' alleged violation(s) should be presented to the Office of Student Advocacy and Accountability or the appropriate Academic Unit; however, the initial contact may be in person or by phone.
+7.02:02 The appropriate University Administrator, which is the Office of Student Advocacy and Accountability for NON-ACADEMIC MATTERS and the appropriate Academic Unit for academic matters, will discuss the circumstances and evidence surrounding the alleged violation with the person bringing the charge, and will advise that person on actions that may be taken under the Code.
+7.02:03 When there is an alleged instance of academic cheating or plagiarism, the instructor shall initiate the investigation, with or without the knowledge of other members of the appropriate Academic Unit.
+The instructor shall further call the Office of Student Advocacy and Accountability to determine whether the student has a record of previous academic offenses.
+7.02:04 After reviewing the evidence supporting the alleged academic or non-academic violation, an administrator of the Office of Student Advocacy and Accountability, or the Title IX Coordinator or the appropriate Academic Unit will discuss the charge with the involved student(s) or student organization members (preferably a representative of that organization's executive council, the organization's university adviser, and/or the members involved in the alleged violation).
+7.02:05 If the evidence is sufficient to justify such action, the student(s) or student organization members will be informed that the University is bringing formal charges under the Code.
+7.02:06 The student(s) or student organization will be informed of his or her rights or the student organizations' rights as outlined in Section Four of the Code.
+7.02:07 In NON-ACADEMIC MATTERS, the student(s) or student organization's case will be assigned by the Office of Student Advocacy and Accountability to be handled administratively in the responsible department.
+If the case is assigned to a hearing unit, the student(s) or student organization will have an administrative hearing at which time written notification of formal charges of a violation(s) of the Code of Student Conduct is made.
+7.02:08 Students and student organizations may also make use of an adviser, as provided under Section 4.02:02, A of the Code of Student Conduct .